Flores Island (Azores): Geography

 During the summer, the island is covered with hydrangeas, which have large blue or pink flowers; this is the origin of the island's name (Flores is the Portuguese word for flowers).

 The island has deep valleys and high peaks; Morro Alto is the highest place on the island, reaching an altitude of 914 metres, while Pico da Burrinha, Pico dos Sete Pés and Marcela are other peaks on the island.
 Flores has several inactive volcanoes; Caldeira Funda last erupted in 1200 BCE, and Caldeira Comprida in 950 BCE.
 In many situations where water collected in volcanic calderas (or caldeiras in Portuguese), lakes formed: there are seven of these lakes on the island.
-The Águas Quentes are small hot springs of boiling sulfurous water.
+The Águas Quentes are small hot springs of boiling sulfurous water located in Costa do Lajedo.
+The hike to reach them can be difficult.
 The Gruta de Enxaréus is an enormous cavern, about 50 metres long and 25 metres wide.

 Environment

 Ecoregions/protected areas

 Fajãzinha, in the municipality of Lajes das Flores, is a typical Azorean village that includes ruins of watermills.
 Nearby are several waterfalls which flow into the Ribeira Grande.

 On May 27, 2009, Flores was chosen as one of the several areas to be included on the UNESCO list of World Network of Biosphere Reserves at the Man and the Biosphere Programme meeting held in Jeju, South Korea, along with the islands of Graciosa and Corvo.
 The program targets the ecological, social and economic dimensions of biodiversity loss and the reduction of this loss.
 It uses its World Network of Biosphere Reserves as vehicles for knowledge sharing, research and monitoring, education and training, and participatory decision-making with local communities.

 On 13 October 2010, the Regional Secretary for Environment and Ocean (Secretaria Regional do Ambiente e Mar) declared that the Rocha dos Bordões would be given a regional monument designation as part of an overall plan of integrating the Flores Nature Park (Parque Natural da Ilha das Flores).
 The park is formed from the central plateau, descends in the northern coast and along the southern coast from Morro Alto, including the many lakes, ending at the Rocha dos Bordões.
 In the government's decision, the regional secretary included an area "especially rich in peat and humid zone vegetation" together with the geological formation of the Rocha dos Bordões.